RuiAreiasMAT/mat.tap.query.api/docs/IdentityServer.md

     dotnet MAT.TAP.IdentityServer.dll --urls="http://*:5000"

-**Please note, that daemon is using configuration file from /opt/MAT.TAP.IdentityServer/appsettings.Production.json** A sample configuration and an explanation of settings is given below.
+**Please note, that daemon is using configuration file from /opt/MAT.TAP.IdentityServer/appsettings.Production.json and that service needs restart to reconfigure.**
+A sample configuration and an explanation of settings is given below.

 ```